artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 ===========================

-To upload DIPs to your ArchivesSpace instance, you must enter your ArchivesSpace information and credentials in Administration.
+To upload DIPs to your ArchivesSpace instance, you must enter your ArchivesSpace information and credentials in the Administration tab.
 See :ref:`ArchivesSpace DIP upload
 <dashboard-AS>` for more information.

+Create a SIP using the :ref:`Transfer <transfer>` process as normal.
 During Normalization, choose one of the options that normalizes the package for access.
 During the Upload DIP micro-service, select Upload DIP to Archives Space.
 The Match page should automatically open.

 1. Find the ArchivesSpace collection to which you would like to upload the DIP.
 By clicking on the name of the resource, you can drill down into the collection to upload the DIP at a lower level of description.